raczben/zynq_flash/README.md

 ## How it work?
 You can build a *flash_writer.elf* executable from the given sources, which will handle the QSPI flash.
-This program runs the Zynq's ARM to give an interface for the XSCT/XSDB TCL console to access the QSPI flash.
+This program runs on the Zynq's ARM to give an interface for the XSCT/XSDB TCL console to access the QSPI flash.
 The *flash_writer.tcl* downloads this executable, and communicates with it to give handy interface for the user.